capcodigital/team-course/documentation/shared/Container_Orchestration.md

 # Container Orchestration

 Container Orchestration refers to the automated arrangement, coordination, and management of software containers.
-In this task, you will deploy the java application docker container on to a Kubernetes (K8s) cluster.
+In this task, you will deploy the applications docker container on to a Kubernetes (K8s) cluster.

 ## PluralSight